2025 Lanterman research Internship Program

 APPLICATION AND RECOMMENDATION FORMS

-The application form and recommendation form are due by Sunday, May 12 at midnight.
+The application form and recommendation form are due by Monday, April 7 at midnight.
 Please note that the forms cannot be saved and completed later.

 Please ask an adult who is not a relative (such as a teacher, manager, mentor or family friend) to complete our recommendation form.
-It is the candidate’s responsibility to make sure that the recommendation is submitted by May 12th at midnight.
+It is the candidate’s responsibility to make sure that the recommendation is submitted by April 7th at midnight.

 FREQUENTLY ASKED QUESTIONS: